Sunday, July 28, 2024

 Review 253 fields?

-I have been a significant Minnesota townball fan for decades.
+I have been a longtime Minnesota townball fan.
 Townball has been played in Minnesota since the 1920s.
 Townball enjoyed its peak popularity in the 1940s and 1950s, with as many as 799 teams participating in the 1950 season.

 Minnesota's first town baseball team is believed to have been Nininger's in 1857.
 The city of Nininger was located just west of Hastings, MN, but it no longer exists.
 John Nininger, brother-in-law of Governor Alexander Ramsey, founded and incorporated Nininger.